-‘With the click of a finger’: Moqtada al-Sadr calls end to Iraq’s wave of violence
+‘With the click of a finger’: Moqtada al-Sadr calls an end to Iraq’s wave of violence

 Firebrand cleric shows off his political power by turning on and off violence